ROCK offers a few different options for storing your music, each with advantages and disadvantages.

 External Storage (USB)

-If you don't mind connecting a USB drive to your Core, this is an extremely flexible option.
+If you don't mind connecting a USB drive to your server, this is an extremely flexible option.
+Advantages include:

 - High performance